databricks/spark-training/strata_2013/index.md

    res: Array[(java.lang.String, Int)] = Array((20090506,204190442), (20090507,202617618), (20090505,207698578))
    ~~~

-7. Suppose we want to find out what the top 50 pages are during these three days.
+7. Suppose we want to find the top 50 most-viewed pages during these three days.
    Conceptually, this task is very similar to the previous query.
    But, given the large number of pages (23 million distinct page names), the new task is very expensive.
    We are doing a super expensive group-by with a lot of network shuffling of data.